johnmaxrin/johnmaxrin.github.io/content/about/knwmore.md

 This means DSL and compiler developers can focus on the **semantics of their language**, while DHIR handles the **system-level concerns** of mapping to distributed, heterogeneous machines.

+👉 You can find the code here: [DHIR Repository](https://github.com/johnmaxrin/avial)

 ## StarPlat MILR